-We have entered into a license agreement (the "License Agreement"), pursuant to which an affiliate of Owl Rock Capital Partners has granted us a non-exclusive license to use the name "Owl Rock."
-Under the License Agreement, we have a right to use the Owl Rock name for so long as the Adviser or one of its affiliates remains our investment adviser.
-Other than with respect to this limited license, we have no legal right to the "Owl Rock" name or logo.
+The Company also has entered into a license agreement (the "License Agreement") with an affiliate of Owl Rock Capital Partners, pursuant to which it was granted a non-exclusive license to use the name "Owl Rock."
+Under the License Agreement, the Company has a right to use the Owl Rock name for so long as the Adviser or one of its affiliates remains the Company's investment adviser.
+Other than with respect to this limited license, the Company has no legal right to the "Owl Rock" name or logo.